John the Baptist: Patron Saint of Christian Culture

 - 3 min read

 A quick Google search shows that St. John the Baptist is the patron saint of many different places and causes.
 The list is quite impressive and shows the influence he has had on Christianity.
-He is invoked in many different circumstances and there is much about his life that has drawn people to him.
+He is invoked in many different circumstances, and much of his life has drawn people to him.
 In addition to all of this, there is one additional patronage that I would like to attribute to John the Baptist: patron saint of Christian culture.
 To understand this, we must first look at the mission of John the Baptist.

 As it is written in Isaiah the prophet: